lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+LeNet was the starting point.
+Basic LeNet does not achieve the required minimum accuracy obviously.
+Then I added the skip connections to implement the multistage classifier from the mentioned LeCunn paper.

+With the multistage skip connection network I could get a passing accuracy (~97.5%), but not as high as the paper stated.

+When I started increasing the network size I saw that the training set accuracy was easily 100%, so the network couldn't learn any more, but the validation accuracy was much worse, so I overfitted the training set.
+To counter this I added L2 regularization for the network weights in the cost and also added dropout to every layer.
+This really helped to prevent overfitting and the validation accuracy could go up much more.

+Since I couldn't get a really high accuracy (>99%) with the skip connection two layer convolutional network, I tried to just go deeper with the convolutions without pooling layers and no skip connections.

+A ran many experiments with both models on AWS GPUs to see what network size can be trained in a reasonable time frame.

+I used an initial learning rate of 0.001 with exponential decay.

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+My final solution follows the general avice "deeper is better".
+Since not only the training, but the validation and test accuracies are high as well, the network didn't just learn all the training examples, but achived a more generalized knowledge.

 ### Test a Model on New Images